taiju/MT-App-Lite/README.md

 Its still only supports running MT with PSGI.

-# HOW TO USE WITN MT PLUGIN
+# HOW TO USE WITH A MT PLUGIN

 ## config.yaml